schesi/drone-control-simulink/README.md

 sudo bash ./install_geographiclib_datasets.sh
 ```

-Now you need to download this repository into **~/git_repos** folder.
-It would make your life easier later.
+To simplify future tasks, download this repository into the ***~/git_repos*** folder.

-We now need to link the nodes from the **drone-control-simulink** repository (I am very tired and not a lot of fantasy in choosing names) to our local ROS environment.
+Next, we must link the nodes from the ***drone-control-simulink*** repository (I apologize for the unoriginal naming) to our local ROS environment.

-The ROS environment is what allows us to compile the code inside the nodes.
-Usually this code is then compiled and the environment variables are stored in the system.
-If the environment setting has been deleted it is possible to set it back again using the following steps.
-Let’s type the following command the the terminal:
+The ROS environment facilitates the compilation of the code within the nodes.
+Once compiled, the environment variables are typically stored in the system.
+If the environment settings have been deleted, they can be restored by following these steps: Open the terminal and enter the following command:
 ```
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/